LED-backlit LCD: Mini LED

-Mini LED displays are LED-backlit LCDs with mini-LED–based backlighting supporting over a thousand full array local dimming (FALD) zones, providing deeper blacks and a higher contrast ratio.
+Mini LED displays are LED-backlit LCDs that use thousands of miniature light-emitting diodes as the backlight source, enabling hundreds to thousands of full-array local dimming (FALD) zones.
+This offers improved contrast and deeper blacks compared with conventional LED-backlit LCDs.

+Compared with OLED displays, Mini-LED LCDs can achieve higher sustained brightness and avoid burn-in, although they may still display slight blooming around bright highlights due to limited zone granularity.

+The technology was first commercialized in high end televisions in 2019, notably by TCL Technology, followed by other manufacturers including Samsung and LG.
+It has since been used in tablets and laptops: for example, the Apple 12.9-inch iPad Pro (2021) featured a “Liquid Retina XDR” Mini-LED panel with over 10,000 LEDs divided into 2,596 dimming zones.

+Despite these advantages, Mini-LED displays remain more complex and expensive to manufacture than traditional LCDs, and uniform illumination across thousands of backlight segments presents ongoing manufacturing challenges.

 Backlight-dimming flicker

 LED backlights are often dimmed by applying pulse-width modulation to the supply current, switching the backlight off and on more quickly than the eye can perceive.
 If the dimming-pulse frequency is too low or the user is sensitive to flicker, this may cause discomfort and eyestrain similar to the flicker of CRT displays at lower refresh rates.
-This can be tested by simply waving a hand in front of the screen; if it appears to have sharply-defined edges as it moves, the backlight is pulsing at a fairly low frequency.
-If the hand appears blurry, the display either has a continuously-illuminated backlight or is operating at a frequency too high to perceive.
+This can be tested by simply waving a hand in front of the screen; if it appears to have sharply defined edges as it moves, the backlight is pulsing at a fairly low frequency.
+If the hand appears blurry, the display either has a continuously illuminated backlight or is operating at a frequency too high to perceive.
 Flicker can be reduced (or eliminated) by setting the display to full brightness, although this can degrade image quality and increases power consumption.